 Understanding Stalking

 The psychological repercussions of stalking for victims are important and, in many cases, long-lasting, impacting their mental and emotional well-being.
-Such victims may also develop high levels of anxiety, depression, and an overarching sense of fear that could affect their efficiency at work.
+Victims may also develop high levels of anxiety, depression, and an overarching sense of fear that could affect their efficiency at work.
 Recognising this issue is important for companies considering to adopt an employee-centric approach as part of their culture.

 Recommended Best Practices for Stalking Prevention in the Workplace

-- Awareness Campaigns: Special workshops and seminars can be organised as part of a month-long awareness campaign during National Stalking Awareness Month.
+c) Awareness Campaigns: Special workshops and seminars can be organised as part of a month-long awareness campaign during National Stalking Awareness Month.
 Informational material can be shared across the organisation in the form of posters and emails.

-- Internal Committees: Formulating internal committees to address such cases as stalking under the PoSH Act makes it easier for victims to bring these issues up for resolution.
+d) Internal Committees: Formulating internal committees to address such cases as stalking under the PoSH Act makes it easier for victims to bring these issues up for resolution.

-- Leadership’s Role: By fostering an open dialogue about harassment issues, victims feel it is safe to mention incidents without any hesitation or fear.
+a) Leadership’s Role: By fostering an open dialogue about harassment issues, victims feel it is safe to mention incidents without any hesitation or fear.

-- HR’s Responsibility: HR should build a culture of respect and inclusion using effective reporting mechanisms and providing resources to victims.
+b) HR’s Responsibility: HR should build a culture of respect and inclusion using effective reporting mechanisms and providing resources to victims.

-- Confidential Reporting Processes: Clear, simple and private processes should be established by employers to raise complaints about incidents of harassment or stalking.
+c) Confidential Reporting Processes: Clear, simple and private processes should be established by employers to raise complaints about incidents of harassment or stalking.

+The National Stalking Awareness Month is about raising awareness towards making work environments safer.
 Organisations should actively fortify their workplace harassment policies in consideration of the provisions defined in the PoSH Act.
-Such a move will take the organisation a step closer to creating safe, inclusive environments for the well-being of all employees without fear of threats or discrimination.
+Such a move will take the organisation a step closer to creating safe, inclusive environments for the well-being of all employees without fear of threats or any discrimination.
 Further, ongoing education and awareness will empower employees to recognise and act against stalking behaviours.
 However, companies must commit to these issues year-round and not only in January.

 A collective effort with employers, leadership, HR departments, and all the employees is needed to address stalking in the workplace.
 The right policies, such as the PoSH Act, make workplace safety the priority of an organisation, creating an environment where everyone is respected and feels secure.